Military Law Issues

 1. Person has an income level at or below 125% of the U.S. poverty level as defined by the U.S. Department of Health and Human Services (unless the court determines the defendant can pay the cost.)
+The U.S. Department of Health and Human Services publishes the poverty level guidelines in the Federal Register in late January annually.
 The court considers income, assets subject to execution and nature of the charge.
 Iowa Code 815.9(a).

 2. Person has an income level greater than 125% of poverty level but at or below 200% and the court determines that not appointing counsel would cause a person substantial hardship.
 The court considers income, assets subject to execution, and nature of charge.
 Iowa Code 815.9(b).

 a.
-The income levels for 200% are published in the Federal Register .
-For 2011, the income levels by size of family to qualify are:
+The income levels for 200% are published in the Federal Register as stated above.
+For 2014, the income levels by size of family to qualify are: